sernopay/go-examples/generic/generic-types/README.md

 ```
 * We define a generic `Stack` type using a type parameter `T`.
 T can be any type, including built-in types like `int`, `string`, or user-defined types.
 The `Stack` struct contains a slice of elements of type `T`.
 * The `Push` method adds an element to the stack.
 It appends the element to the `elements` slice.
 * The `Peek` method returns the top element of the stack without removing it.
-It returns the top element and a boolean value indicating whether the stack is empty.
+It returns the top element and a boolean indicating whether the operation was successful.
+If the stack is empty, it returns a zero value of type `T` and `false`.

 ### main function
 The `main` function demonstrates the usage of the generic `Stack` type.